mdn/content/files/en-us/web/api/cspviolationreportbody/documenturl/index.md

 {{APIRef("Reporting API")}}

-The **`documentURL`** read-only property of the {{domxref("CSPViolationReportBody")}} interface is a string that represents the URL of the document or worker in which the [Content Security Policy (CSP)](/en-US/docs/Web/HTTP/CSP) violation occurred.
+The **`documentURL`** read-only property of the {{domxref("CSPViolationReportBody")}} interface is a string that represents the URL of the document or worker that violated the [Content Security Policy (CSP)](/en-US/docs/Web/HTTP/CSP).

 ## Value

-A string containing the URL of the document or worker in which the violation occurred.
+A string containing the URL of the document or worker that violated the CSP.

 ## Examples